Clayton de Sousa Moreira

-Clayton de Sousa Moreira (born 24 February 1988) is a Luxembourgian footballer who plays as a right back for Jeunesse Esch in the Luxembourg National Division, and formerly the Luxembourg national football team.
+Clayton de Sousa Moreira (born 24 February 1988) is a retired Luxembourgish footballer who last played as a right back for Mondercange in the Luxembourg National Division, and formerly the Luxembourg national football team.

 Club career

 Jeunesse Esch

 In 2004, he signed for Luxembourg National Division outfit Jeunesse Esch.
 He has since been an integral part of the first making many appearances in both league and continental competitions.

 International career

 On 27 May 2006 he made his debut for the Luxembourg national football team in a friendly match against Germany.